MetaFam/metagame-wiki/docs/handbook/glossary.md

 ## Web3

-An ecosystem of decentralized and peer-to-peer protocols, applications, and technologies seeking solutions to the internet's current pitfalls such as centralization, lack of data privacy, and rampant advertising.
+The problem with the Web2 era was that the internet got monopolized by huge centralized services farming humans for data & attention.
+The promise of [Web3](http://blockchainhub.net/web3-decentralized-web/) is the internet of decentralized peer-to-peer protocols, platforms & applications; tokenized & in the hands of their users.

 <!---------------- ⭐️  X  ⭐️ ---------------->